griptape-ai/griptape/docs/griptape-framework/drivers/structure-run-drivers.md

 ## Overview
 Structure Run Drivers can be used to run Griptape Structures in a variety of runtime environments.
-When combined with the [StructureRunTask](../../reference/griptape/tasks/structure_run_task.md) or [GriptapeStructureRunClient](../../reference/griptape/tools/griptape_structure_run_client.md) you can create complex, multi-agent pipelines that span multiple runtime environments.
+When combined with the [Structure Run Task](../../griptape-framework/structures/tasks.md#structure-run-task) or [Structure Run Client](../../griptape-tools/official-tools/structure-run-client.md) you can create complex, multi-agent pipelines that span multiple runtime environments.

 ## Local Structure Run Driver

-The [LocalStructureRunDriver](../../reference/griptape/drivers/structure-run/local-structure-run-driver.md) is used to run Griptape Structures in the same runtime environment as the code that is running the Structure.
+The [LocalStructureRunDriver](../../reference/griptape/drivers/structure_run/local_structure_run_driver.md) is used to run Griptape Structures in the same runtime environment as the code that is running the Structure.

 ```python
 from griptape.drivers import LocalStructureRunDriver